 NordVPN: 1-minute review

-NordVPN’s mobile apps are better than you’ll find with most VPN providers, and its Windows client is generally pretty good – while the latter does have some odd quirks, there’s nothing major, and it’s quite user-friendly overall.
+NordVPN’s mobile apps are better than you’ll find with most VPN providers, its Windows client is generally pretty good, and they’re all quite user-friendly overall.
 Speaking of which, there are a lot of quality tutorials to help you get set up with the VPN, and great customer support, which is all good for the less tech-savvy folks out there, should they run into trouble somehow.

 An expansive network of servers rounds all this off nicely, and NordVPN’s commendable no-strings-attached 30-day money-back guarantee is worth a mention.
 If you aren’t happy, you can get your money back in the first month with no hassles.